-Our team members include – paediatric gastroenterologists, clinical pharmacologist, paediatric nurse practitioner, nurse case manager, paediatric dietitian, social worker and, clinical psychologist.
+Our team members include – paediatric gastroenterologists, clinical pharmacologist, paediatric nurse practitioner, nurse case manager, paediatric dietitian, social worker and a clinical psychologist.
 They are part of a team needed to optimally provide care.
 Our interdisciplinary approach to inflammatory bowel disease means that we treat more than just the condition; we focus on all aspects of caring, including the overall quality-of-life issues facing our patients every day.

 - Melanie Watson, RN (EC), Paediatric Nurse Practitioner

 - Sandy Williams, RN/NP, Post-Transplant Care Nurse Practitioner

 - Suzanne Ratko, Registered Dietitian, Short Bowel Syndrome and TPN Dependent Patients

 Dr.Erica Gold, Child Psychologist